L344S/holbertonschool-printf/README.md

 This is a collaborative project created by a group of students.
 The goal is to implement a custom version of the `printf` function in C. The project is part of the curriculum at Holberton School.

-## Requirements

-- All files will be compiled on Ubuntu 20.04 LTS using gcc with the options `-Wall -Werror -Wextra -pedantic -std=gnu89`.
-- Follow the Betty style for code formatting (checked using `betty-style.pl` and `betty-doc.pl`).
-- No global variables are allowed.
-- Each file should contain no more than 5 functions.
-- Prototypes of all functions should be included in the header file named `main.h`.
-- Do not forget to push your header file.
-- Include guard for all header files.
-- Do not provide your own `_putchar` function.
-- There should be one project repository per group.
-Cloning or forking a project repository with the same name before the second deadline may result in a 0% score.

-## Authorized Functions and Macros

-- `write` (man 2 write)
-- `malloc` (man 3 malloc)
-- `free` (man 3 free)
-- `va_start` (man 3 va_start)
-- `va_end` (man 3 va_end)
-- `va_copy` (man 3 va_copy)
-- `va_arg` (man 3 va_arg)

 ## Project Structure

 The project is organized into multiple files, each serving a specific purpose: